Demographics of California

-California is the most populated U.S. state, with an estimated population of 39.2 million as of January 1, 2022.
-It has people from a wide variety of ethnic, racial, national, and religious backgrounds.
+California is the most populous U.S. state, with an estimated population of 38.9 million as of 2023.
+The state has people from a wide variety of ethnic, racial, national, and religious backgrounds.

 Population

 California is the most populated sub-national entity in North America.
-If it were an independent country, California would rank 34th in population in the world.
-It has a larger population than either Canada or Australia.
+If it were an independent country, California would rank 38th in population in the world.
+Until recently, it had a larger population than Canada.
 Its population is one third larger than that of the next most populous state, Texas.
 California surpassed New York to become the most populous state in 1962.
 California's population growth has slowed dramatically in the 21st century.
-In 2010, the state's five most populous counties were Los Angeles County, San Diego County, Orange County, Riverside County, and San Bernardino County, with Riverside County having the largest percentage increase in population.
-The largest metro areas in California, as of 2010, are Los Angeles, San Francisco-Oakland-San Jose, San Diego, Riverside-San Bernardino, and Sacramento.
+In 2010, the state's five most populous counties were Los Angeles, San Diego, Orange, Riverside, and San Bernardino, with Riverside County having the largest percentage increase in population.
+The largest metro areas in California, as of 2010, are Los Angeles, the San Francisco Bay Area, San Diego, the Inland Empire, and Sacramento.
 From 2006 until 2016, the state lost a net population of about 1 million people from emigration to other states, yet the population of the state continued to grow due to immigration from overseas and more births than deaths.

-As of 2006, California had an estimated population of 37,172,015, more than 12 percent of the U.S. population.
+As of 2006, California had an estimated population of 37,172,015, more than 12 percent of the US population.
 This includes a natural increase since the last census of 1,557,112 people (i.e., 2,781,539 births minus 1,224,427 deaths) and an increase due to net migration of 751,419 people.
-Immigration resulted in a net increase of 1,415,879 people, and migration from within the U.S. resulted in a net decrease of 564,100 people.
+Immigration resulted in a net increase of 1,415,879 people, and migration from within the US resulted in a net decrease of 564,100 people.
 California is the 13th fastest-growing state.
-As of 2023 the total fertility rate was 1.52 which is on par with Canada.
+As of 2023, the total fertility rate was 1.52 which is on par with Canada.

 The center of population of California is located at 35.463595°N 119.325359°W in Kern County, near the town of Shafter.

 No single ethnic group forms a majority of California's population, making the state a minority-majority state.
 Hispanics (of any race) are the largest single ethnic group in the state.
 Spanish is the state's second most widely spoken language.
 Areas with especially large Spanish speaking populations include the Los Angeles metropolitan area, the California-Mexico border counties of San Diego and Imperial, and the San Joaquin Valley.
 Nearly 43% of Californian residents speak a language other than English at home, a proportion far higher than any other state.